guomics-lab/MSDT-Converter/Readme.md

 to consult the official output specifications for that release.
 Accordingly, configuration files (to be specified) or the parsing script (MSDT-Converter/scripts/search_engine.py) may need to be adjusted to ensure correct interpretation and processing of the data.

+To learn more about FragPipe’s usage and configuration, please visit: [here] (https://github.com/Nesvilab/FragPipe)

 1. Create a new conda environment first:

 ```